 After getting my master's degree in computer science, I worked on scientific computing applications at the Berkeley Lab.
 The software I have contributed to is used to this day by the ATLAS experiment at the Large Hadron Collider.

-The book is constantly updated as I write new chapters.
+The book is constantly updated as I write new chapters and revise sections.
 You can buy the early access release for $29 and start taking advantage of the content long before the book is completed.
-As of now, the book includes the chapters on network fundamentals, distributed algorithms, and resiliency patterns.
+Currently, the book includes the first 4 chapters: communication, coordination, scalability, and resiliency.

 If you buy the book now, you will have access to all future updates for free, and you can request a refund within 45 days - no hard feelings.